squid-cache/squid-cache.github.io/Features/AddonHelpers.rst

   || tag=... || reserved ||
   || ttl=... || reserved ||
   || *_=... || Key names ending in (_) are reserved for local administrators use. ||
+  . {i} the kv-pair returned by this helper can be logged by the '''%note''' SquidConf:logformat code.

  {i} This interface will also accept responses in the syntax delivered by [[Features/StoreUrlRewrite|Store URL-rewrite]] feature helpers written for [[Squid-2.7]].
 However thst syntax is deprecated and such helpers should be upgraded as soon as possible to use this Store-ID syntax.